abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to ourselves, *I’m the one with the power here.
 It’s my life, and I have to do what is going to be beneficial and meaningful for myself.*

 We should remember that.
-At the end of a reflections talk—whatever has been said—we’re the ones who have to take responsibility for its impact.
+When a teacher has finished offering a short reflection—whatever has been said—we’re the ones who have to take responsibility for its impact.
 What are we going to do with what’s been said?
 The teacher’s reflection can be something extremely simple.
 But if we are listening to it with the right attitude and in the right way, it can trigger something very valuable in our minds and hearts.
 Conversely, we might hear a talk that is extremely profound, rich, deep, subtle, and meaningful.
 However, if we are only sitting here because we always sit here at this time of day or we do not make an effort to extract meaning from what is said, then we are not going to get anything out of it.
 It all comes down to the quality of attention we bring to the present moment and how we listen to the Dhamma.

 # Breathing Into Busy Activity